-David Dunning and Brian Lange
+David G. Dunning and Brian M. Lange

 This book is aimed at providing you with necessary concepts and perspectives for making practice transition decisions.
-The emphasis is on presenting good ideas in as fair and as balanced of a manner as possible.
-We are not trying to sell you anything other than information for decision making.
+The emphasis is on presenting sound ideas in a fair and balanced manner inasmuch as that is possible.
+We are not trying to sell you anything other than good information for decision making.